Willeede/thinkalike_project/docs/onboarding/ONBOARDING_GUIDE.md

 We welcome contributions from everyone!
 Here's how to get involved:

-1. **Set up your development environment:** Follow the detailed instructions in the Quickstart Guide.
+1. **Set up your development environment**: Follow the detailed instructions in the Quickstart Guide.
-2. **Explore Open Issues:** Check out the Issues tab on our GitHub repository for a list of open tasks.
+2. **Explore Open Issues**: Check out the Issues tab on our GitHub repository for a list of open tasks.
 Look for issues labeled "good first issue" or "help wanted".
-3. **Introduce Yourself:** Say hello on our communication channels (see below) and let us know your interests and skills.
+3. **Introduce Yourself**: Say hello on our communication channels (see below) and let us know your interests and skills.
-4. **Fork the Repository:** Create your own fork of the ThinkAlike repository on GitHub.
+4. **Fork the Repository**: Create your own fork of the ThinkAlike repository on GitHub.
-5. **Create a Feature Branch:** For each contribution, create a new branch from the main branch.
+5. **Create a Feature Branch**: For each contribution, create a new branch from the main branch.
-6. **Make Your Changes:** Implement your contribution, following coding style guidelines and best practices.
+6. **Make Your Changes**: Implement your contribution, following coding style guidelines and best practices.
-7. **Commit Your Changes:** Commit your changes with clear and descriptive commit messages.
+7. **Commit Your Changes**: Commit your changes with clear and descriptive commit messages.
-8. **Push to Your Fork:** Push your branch to your forked repository.
+8. **Push to Your Fork**: Push your branch to your forked repository.
-9. **Create a Pull Request (PR):** Submit a Pull Request from your branch to the main branch of the main ThinkAlike repository.
+9. **Create a Pull Request (PR)**: Submit a Pull Request from your branch to the main branch of the main ThinkAlike repository.
-10. **Code Review and Collaboration:** Project maintainers and community members will review your PR, provide feedback, and collaborate with you to get your contribution merged.
+10. **Code Review and Collaboration**: Project maintainers and community members will review your PR, provide feedback, and collaborate with you to get your contribution merged.

 ## Collaboration and Communication

 ThinkAlike thrives on community collaboration.
 We use the following channels for communication and coordination:

-* **GitHub:** Our central hub for code collaboration, issue tracking, project management, and documentation.
+* **GitHub**: Our central hub for code collaboration, issue tracking, project management, and documentation.
 [ThinkAlike GitHub Repository](#)
-* **Communication Channels:** [Insert link to Discord/Slack/etc. here] – For real-time discussions, questions, announcements, and community building.
+* **Communication Channels**: [Insert link to Discord/Slack/etc. here] – For real-time discussions, questions, announcements, and community building.
   (Will: You need to provide the actual link.)

 We encourage open communication, constructive feedback, and a collaborative spirit within the ThinkAlike community.